Ardentsoma/Ardentsoma/README.md

-- 👋 Hi, I’m @Ardentsoma
+👋 Hi, I’m @Ardentsoma
-- 👀 I’m interested in DevSecOps.
+👀 I’m interested in DevSecOps, Cybersecurity, and UI/UX Design.
-- 🌱 I’m currently learning UI/UX WEB3...
+🌱 I’m currently learning  DevSecOps.
-- 💞️ I’m looking to collaborate on Any project...
+💞️ I’m looking to collaborate on innovative projects in tech, design, and security.
-- 📫 How to reach me ...
+📫 How to reach me: nmesomanancy2020@gmail.com

 <!---
 Ardentsoma/Ardentsoma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.